Screen size comparison for responsive design

-The screen width is more relevant than screen height for UI and responsive design.
-So we clustered screens by width in six groups and applied different colors to enable a good screen size comparison.
-The groups provided here are not necessarily breakpoints in a CSS layout.
+The viewport width is more relevant than screen height for UI and responsive design.
+The map clusters screens by width in six classes and applied different colors to enable a good screen size comparison.
+The classes provided are not necessarily breakpoints in a CSS layout.

 Most common screen sizes

 Popularity data used in the map paints a picture of worldwide screen usage.
-To make this feature possible, we had to gather browser and device statistics from different web resources and merge those to meet our needs and the device-independent pixel, a unit of measurement in digital displays.
+To make this feature possible, this map gathers and merges browser and device statistics from different web resources and transforms those data to display device-independent pixel.

 What are device‐independent pixels?

 Displays come in various resolutions, such as Retina, HD or 4K.
 This map uses a unit called device-independent-pixel (dp or dip).

 Those units are not considering the resolution of a screen as inch or cm would do.
 Instead, DPs determine size values in a layout - no matter in which pixel density they will be rendered on a specific device.
 Developers and designers use DPs when creating digital products that have to work on devices with different resolutions.

 Let's say a button in a layout has 300 dp width.